MithrilJS/mithril.js/CONTRIBUTING.md

 ### Trailing whitespace

-Please don't leave trailing spaces anywhere.
+Please don't leave trailing spaces, even in blank likes.
 It makes diffs harder to read.
+If your [editor supports EditorConfig, or you've downloaded a plugin for it](http://editorconfig.org/#download), you're already set.
+Otherwise, searching "<editor> strip trailing whitespace blank lines" should help you.

 ### Indentation and vertical whitespace